 of legal disputes, such disputes do nonetheless sometimes occur.
 As a

-for over 20 years, I have seen this happen all too often.
-Some reasons
+years, I have seen this happen all too often.
+Some reasons for disputes

 This is meant to be a general overview of common areas of trust litigation.